-And I’m guessing you’re saying, “Heck Jenny, where am I going to get time to write three pages every morning?”
+And I’m guessing you’re saying, “Heck Jenny, where am I going to get time to do journal writing every morning?”

 However, it isn’t impossible to schedule some time, even if it’s just once or twice a week.
 Turn off the TV, stay up a little bit later, or get up half an hour earlier.
 You can do it!
 It’s so worth the effort.